Get more time to pay with Klarna. Divorce Assistant Case Login

 A consent order is a legally binding document that sets out how you and your ex-spouse will divide your finances after a divorce.

-While it might seem straightforward to draft this document yourselves, the reality is that there are several legal nuances that, if mishandled, could lead to significant issues.
-Here’s why:
+While it might seem straightforward to draft this document yourself, the reality is that it’s not.
+If mishandled it could lead to significant issues.

 The Potential Consequences of Getting It Wrong